paras98/Malicous-PCAP-Analysis/README.md

 After the capture is complete, you save the capture file in the PCAP format.
 This allows you to analyze the traffic using Wireshark or other network analysis tools.

 Now as a SOC Engineer, you have two PCAP files captured by Wireshark for a network that has been affected by malicious activities.
 Your task is to dissect the PCAP files and identify any signs of malicious behavior.

 #### Step 0: Getting started

 1. Start the lab and let the **UbuntuPC** bootup.
-If needed following are the credentials for the **UbuntuPC** system. **Username: `Student` | Password: `tartans`**
+If needed following are the credentials for the **UbuntuPC** system. `**Username: `Your User Name` | Password: `Your Password `**  `
 If there is a prompt that says "Updated software is available for this computer.
 Do you want to install it now?", just click on "Remind Me Later".
-The PCAP files to be analyzed are saved to the **UbuntuPC**11.
+The PCAP files to be analyzed can be found on the repository download it and open it in Wireshark.
 To open a Terminal window, click on the icon located at the bottom of the menu on the left-hand side called "Show Applications" then type "terminal" in the search field, Enter or click on the black icon as follows:.

 ![2023-04-06_23_28_57-Clipboard-401086668.png](https://topomojo.ini.cmu.edu/docs/281c115265f447f09c993d784ef99093/2023-04-06_23_28_57-Clipboard-401086668.png)